 “Paul’s Trial Before Governor Festus”

-Looking back at last week's discussion (24:1–27), Paul easily could have become frustrated while he waited in prison in Caesarea.
+Looking back at last week's discussion of Acts 24:1–27, Paul easily could have become frustrated while he waited in prison in Caesarea.
 Felix knew that Paul was innocent, yet he kept him in prison, hoping for a bribe from Paul’s wealthy friends.
 When that didn’t come, and Felix was recalled to Rome because of complaints from the Jews to gain some political capital, he left Paul imprisoned.

 Since Paul’s trial in Caesarea two years earlier, some of the faces have changed.
 Ananias, the high priest whom Paul had offended, has been replaced.
 Ironically, his replacement must have been appointed by Herod Agrippa II, whom we'll meet in today's text.
 Governor Felix has been replaced by Governor Festus, a Roman treasury officer.
 Tertullus, the silver-tongued lawyer hired by the leaders of the Sanhedrin to prosecute Paul before Felix, is nowhere to be seen.

 Felix’s successor Festus was a more upright ruler than Felix (according to Josephus).
 He was a man of action who'd barely arrived in the capital of Caesarea before he went up to Jerusalem to familiarize himself with the situation there.
 Paul’s Jewish opponents there took advantage of the governor’s newness on the job to present their case against Paul and urge that he be brought to Jerusalem for trial (vv.
 2–3).
 Their real intent was to resurrect their foiled plans from two years ago and murder him on the way.
 But Festus wasn’t going to let the Jews get the upper hand by telling him how to manage his affairs, so he told them that they could come to Caesarea and present their case against Paul.